matuteiglesias/journal/content/Teaching/2024-02-25_Developed_Curriculum_for_Greedy_Algorithms_and_Gra.md

 - Revised a LaTeX document to improve clarity and structure related to graphs and algorithms.
 - Thematically organized graph theory exercises for better coherence and progression.
 - Proposed a title for a unit focused on advanced graph challenges, algorithm design, and modeling problems.
-- Explored advanced strategies in graph algorithms and [[optimization]], including innovative solutions and practical applications.
+- Explored advanced strategies in graph algorithms and optimization, including innovative solutions and practical applications.
-- Developed a guide on advanced algorithms and data structures, focusing on [[optimization]] techniques in graphs and digraphs, and the application of the Bellman-Ford algorithm.
+- Developed a guide on advanced algorithms and data structures, focusing on optimization techniques in graphs and digraphs, and the application of the Bellman-Ford algorithm.

 **Achievements:**
 - Completed a comprehensive curriculum framework for Unit 4, integrating greedy algorithms and graph concepts.